andrewbatesubc/110-scheduler-server/README.md

     Make note of the value of the 'Web URL:' field.
 This will be the value you will put in the scheduler client's config file

+# To make changes and push them to an existing Heroku instance
+1) Clone this repository on your local machine

+2) Install the Heroku CLI, and then type 'heroku login' and input the credentials at the bottom of the screen

+3) Once finished, run this command in the Heroku CLI to create a Postgres database to store our schedules

+    *git remote add heroku XXXX*

+    Where XXX is the Heroku Git URL under the Settings tab of the online Heroku dashboard (use the credentials at the bottom of this page to login to heroku)

+Now you are free to make changes locally and push them using "git push heroku master"